 Similarly to enforcement, the manageability of the restriction would be mainly focused on those actors towards the top of the supply chain (i.e. manufacturers/importers of the compounds, catalysts and polyurethane systems).
-There are a small number of manufacturers of the phenylmercury compounds and the catalysts: fewer than four of each.
+There is a relatively small number of manufacturers of the phenylmercury compounds and the catalysts: fewer than four of each.
+One of these companies could be an SME, based on the numbers of employees (specific details are confidential).